Understanding Ion Channel Currents in Terms of Mechanisms

 The aim of this workshop is to explain the theoretical background that is needed to interpret ion channel experiments in terms of physical receptor mechanisms.

-In order to do this, in any case apart from the very simplest, it is essential to know some basic ideas about matrices, and the workshop explains how to do it.
-We also demonstrate the set of computer programs that we have developed for the analysis and interpretation of single channel recordings.
-Apply as below.
+In order to do this, in any case apart from the very simplest, it is essential to know some basic ideas about matrices, and the workshop explains that (see lecture 2 in the playlist).

 (a) Introductory section for those with no prior knowledge of matrix algebra